hpliddell/hpliddell.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Purdue University <a href='https://engineering.purdue.edu/ME'>Mechanical Engineering</a> and <a href='https://engineering.purdue.edu/EEE'>Environmental & Ecological Engineering</a>
+subtitle: Purdue University <a href='https://engineering.purdue.edu/ME'>Mechanical Engineering</a> and <a href='https://engineering.purdue.edu/SEE'>Sustainability Engineering & Environmental Engineering</a>

 profile:
   align: right